jorgecarleitao/public-contracts/docs/usage.rst

 .. _can check: http://www.base.gov.pt/base2/html/pesquisas/entidades.shtml#23537

 You `can check`_ that the number matches the number in the official database.
-(there can be an error of 1 or 2 when there were contracts added today;
+(there can be small error when there were contracts added today;
-our database is only synchronized in the end of the day).
+our database is synchronized in the end of the day).

-Ok, now a more difficult question: how much is the price of all those contracts?
+Now a more difficult question: how much is the price of all those contracts?

 .. _aggregate: https://docs.djangoproject.com/en/dev/topics/db/aggregation/

 To answer that, we have to use aggregate_: we are aggregating a result over a set of contracts.
-The syntax is the following::
+The Django syntax is the following::

     from django.db.models import Sum